Shallow Ground

-Shallow Ground is a 2004 horror film written and directed by Sheldon Wilson and starring Timothy V. Murphy, Stan Kirsch, Lindsey Stoddart, Patty McCormack an Rocky Marquette.
+Shallow Ground is a 2004 horror film written and directed by Sheldon Wilson and starring Timothy V. Murphy, Stan Kirsch, Lindsey Stoddart, Patty McCormack, and Rocky Marquette.
 Its plot follows a teenager covered in blood who appears at a police station holding a knife.

 It was released on DVD in June 2005 in the United States.

 Plot

 Sheriff Jack Shepherd is tasked with investigating a mysterious blood-covered boy who shows up at his station one day.
 The boy appears to be supernatural in nature, and manifests unusual powers such as the ability to read minds or show other people his memories by touching them.

 Meanwhile, an unseen stalker is killing and butchering people in the woods.
 The audience is led to believe that the weird bloody boy is some sort of supernatural killer, similar to Jason Voorhees or Michael Myers.

 It is revealed near the end of the movie that the dead across the world are rising up and seeking revenge on the people who killed them.
 These dead manifest as blood-covered humans that seek out and kill their original killers.
 If a killer has more than one victim, all the victims merge into a single composite being.
 The blood-covered boy is one such being, made up of 6 people from the community who were killed by the stalker some time before.
 He is going around reading people's minds to learn the identity of his killer.

 The killer stalker turns out to be a local older woman, who has been murdering people in the community for some time.
 Her family was killed when the local dam broke, and in revenge she has been killing everyone involved with the dam, as well as their families.
 The bloody boy eventually tracks her down and kills her, just as she is about to kill Jack.

 As the bloody boy walks away through the woods, he is suddenly attacked and killed by another bloody creature, this one much larger and more demonic-looking.
 The identity of the second blood creature is never explicitly revealed, but from the creature's appearance it is implied to be the old woman from earlier.